Feel-Good! | airplanes | animals | architecture | art | auto | cool ads | funny | food | futurism | gadgets | russia | japan

 |"QUANTUM SHOT" #622|

 "The Bigger the Better" seemed to work for airplanes, just like it worked for dinosaurs - for a while

-The closest aviation history came to realizing this ludicrous pulp-fiction dream was Dornier Do X flying super-boat:
+The closest thing that aviation history has got to offer in realizing such a ludicrous pulp-fiction dream is the Dornier Do X flying super-boat:

 Dornier Do X, by Lufthansa